3rdCore/Invariant_Bench/README.md

 ### Installation

 First, ensure you have `uv` installed for environment management, and up-to-date package manager.
+(Not necessary for mila cluster)

 ```bash
 pip install uv